Moral outsourcing: Manufacturing

 Moral outsourcing can also be seen in the business world in terms of manufacturing goods and avoiding environmental responsibility.
 Some companies in the United States will move their production process to foreign countries with more relaxed environmental policies to avoid the pollution laws that exist in the US.
 A study by the Harvard Business Review found that "in countries with tight environmental regulation, companies have 29% lower domestic emissions on average.
 On the other hand, such a tightening in regulation results in 43% higher emissions abroad."
 The consequences of higher pollution rates are then attributed to the loose regulations in these countries, rather than on the companies themselves who purposefully moved into these areas to avoid strict pollution policy.

-Rumman Chowdhury

-Chowdhury has a prominent voice in the discussions about the intersection of ethics and AI.
-Her ideas have been included in The Atlantic, Forbes, MIT Technology Review, and the Harvard Business Review.